-My research interests lie in the history of social and political thought, particularly since the eighteenth century.
-I am currently working on two projects that explore the relationship between social and political thought and the historical imagination.
+Her research interests lie in the history of social and political thought, particularly since the eighteenth century.
+She is currently working on two projects that explore the relationship between social and political thought and the historical imagination.
 One is a book manuscript (The Ages We Live By) that examines how practices of historical periodization shape efforts to analyze and reimagine social and political life.
-The other is a new project on the coevolution of Karl Marx’s ideas about history, critique, and political economy.
-An article that stems from this research, “The Early Life of Marx’s ‘Mode of Production’,” was recently published in Modern Intellectual History.
-A related essay, “Farewell to The German Ideology,” is forthcoming in the Journal of the History of Ideas.
+The other is a project on the coevolution of Karl Marx’s ideas about history, critique, and political economy.
+Her work on Marx has appeared in Modern Intellectual History and the Journal of the History of Ideas.

 Prior to joining the Law, Letters, and Society program, she was a Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago and a visiting assistant professor in the Department of Law, Jurisprudence, and Social Thought at Amherst College.
 She studied political theory at Bryn Mawr College and the University of Chicago, where she earned her PhD in 2015.